One Man went to Mow…

 …went to mow a meadow.
 One man’s journey into uncharted territory.

-Husband, Father, Step-Father, Elder, Writer, Teacher, Artist, Student, Code Monkey, ETL Developer, Boy Scout, Reader, Speaker, Author, Miniatures Painter, War Gamer (AOS, Warmachines, Infinity, 40K), Scrum Champion, Voice UI Champion
+Husband, Father, Step-Father, Elder, Writer, Teacher, Artist, Student, Code Monkey, ETL Developer, Boy Scout, Reader, Speaker, Author, Miniatures Painter, War Gamer (AOS, Warmachines, Infinity, 40K), Agile Champion, Voice UI Champion, Ambient Computing Enthusiast

 I aspire to be: Temple Worthy, a Knight of the Old Code, and Debt Free before Retirement